 A Greek judge at the European Court of Human Rights

-For years he has been active in the field of Human Rights and is scientific director of the Aliki Maragopoulou Foundation for Human Rights, which has an advisory role with several international organizations.
+For years he has been active in the field of Human Rights and has been a scientific director of the “Aliki Maragopoulou Foundation for Human Rights”, which has an advisory role with several international organizations.
 Moreover, he has served as vice-president of the UN Committee on the Elimination of Racial Discrimination.

 The Greek judge in the summer of 2011 succeeded Christos Rozakis as Judge at the European Court of Human Rights and in 2019 the Plenary Court of the European Court elected him as the new President of the Court.
 This is the first time that a Greek judge, in the 60 years of running the Strasbourg Court, is elected to the post of President of the European Court of Human Rights.
 At this point we have to point out that European Court decisions are compulsory and their implementation is tracked by the Committee of Ministers of the Council.
 The Human Rights Court consists of judges and academics.